-Certificate to Accompany Restated Articles or Amended and Restated Articles (PURSUANT TO NRS 78.403) Officer's Statement (PURSUANT TO NRS 80.030)
+Certificate to Accompany Restated Articles or Amended and Restated Articles (PURSUANT TO NRS 78.403)

-4. Effective Date and Time: (Optional) Date: Time: and the same in the same (must not be later than 90 days after the certificate is filed) 5.
-Information Being Changed: (Domestic Changes to takes the following effect corporations only) ☐ The entity name has bee ☐ The registered agent has been changed. (attach Certificate of Acceptance from new registered agent) The purpose of the entity has been amended.
-The authorized shares have been amended. ☐ The directors, managers or general partners have been amended. ☐ IRS tax language has been added.
-Articles have been added.
-Articles have been deleted.
+4. Effective Date and Date: Time: Time: (Optional) (must not be later than 90 days after the certificate is filed) 5.
+Information Being Changes to takes the following effect: Changed: (Domestic corporations only) ☐ The entity name has been amended. ,, ☐ The registered agent has been changed. (attach Certificate of Acceptance from new registered agent) The purpose of the entity has been amended.
+65.53 thorized shares have been am been emended ☐ The directors, managers or general partners have been amended. ☐ IRS tax language has been added. ☐ Articles have been added. s have been deleted.
 Other.
 The articles have been amended as follows: (provide article numbers, if available) Article FOURTH shall be amended (see attached). (attach additional page(s) if necessary) 6.
-Signature: u .
-(Required) X Signature of Officer or Authorized: N Title Signature of Officer or Authorized Signer Tide x Signature of Officer or Authorized Signer Title If any proposed amendment would alter or change any preference or any relative or other right given to any class or series of outstanding shares, then the amendment must be approved by the vote, in addition to the affirmative vote otherwise required, of the holders of shares representing a majority of the voting power of each class or series affected by the amendment regardless to limitations or restrictions on the voting power thereof.
-Please include any required or o below: (attach additional) page(s) if necessary)
+Signature: (Required) × With Signature of O fficer or Authorized Signer Title l x Officer or Authorized Signer Title If any proposed amendment would alter or change any preference or any relative or other r any class or series of outstanding shares, then the amendment must be approved by the vote the affirmative vote otherwise required, of the holders of shares representing a majority of the of each class or series affected by the amendment regardless to limitations or restrictions on the power thereof.
+Please include a iny required or optional infor mation in si nace helow

-This form must be accompanied by appropriate fees.
+This form must be accompanied by appropriate fees